4th December 2018

-This is Screeps Part 5, you can read the rest of my story here.
+This is part 5 of my Screeps story, you can read the whole story here.

 I am not happy with my creeps anymore.